ProvableHQ/leo/ast/README.md

 The tuple type contains n types, where n is greater than or equal to 0.

-#### Circuit
+#### Struct

-The circuit type, every circuit represents a different type.
+The struct type, every struct represents a different type.

 #### SelfType

-The self type represented by `Self` and only usable inside a circuit.
+The self type represented by `Self` and only usable inside a struct.

 ### [Statements](./src/statements/statement.rs)